Lake Como Wedding Itinerary

 Morning: Getting Ready

-Bridesmaids and groomsmen can get ready in separate suites, with hairstylists and makeup artists on hand to perfect the look.
+Bridesmaids and groomsmen can prepare in different suites, with hairstylists and makeup artists available to put the final touches on their looks.

 Afternoon: The Ceremony

-Decorate minimally to let the natural beauty of the lake and gardens shine.
+Keep decoration simple to allow the natural beauty of the lake and gardens to be the star of the show.

 Evening: The Reception

-Celebrate with a stunning reception dinner under the stars.
+Have a beautiful reception dinner under the stars.

-Choose a villa with a terrace overlooking the lake, and opt for a menu featuring seasonal Italian dishes like burrata, handmade pasta, and fresh seafood.
+Select a villa with a terrace looking out over the lake and choose a menu of seasonal Italian fare — think burrata, homemade pasta and fresh seafood.

-Set the mood with fairy lights, candles, and a live band playing both Italian classics and modern hits.
+Set the scene with fairy lights, candles, and a live band playing both Italian classics and modern hits.

-End the night with fireworks over the lake—a truly unforgettable finale.
+And cap the night with fireworks over the lake — a truly spectacular show.

 Day 4: Farewell Brunch